Robert Conley (music producer): Other work

-Robert is the CEO of Specific Music which is a boutique music publishing and production company based in Sydney.
-They specialize in finding new talent and developing ‘up and coming’ songwriters, producers, and artists and introducing them into the music industry.
+Robert is the CEO of Specific Music, which is a boutique music publishing and production company based in Sydney.
+They specialize in finding new talent, developing 'up-and-coming' songwriters, producers, and artists, and introducing them into the music industry.
 Specific Music is sub-published through Kobalt, and they work closely with the Kobalt team to help songwriters, producers, and artists get the opportunities they need to continue to grow.
-His first signings to the fledgling label was songwriter and producer Alex Hope who was part of the Specific Music stable of writers and worked with a variety of artists including Tina Arena and Bluejuice.
+His first signing to the fledgling label was songwriter and producer Alex Hope, who was part of the Specific Music stable of writers and worked with a variety of artists, including Tina Arena and Bluejuice.
 Penelope Austin, was also signed to Specific Music and teamed up with Conley to work on the tracks "A Place to Call Home,"Smoke into the flames","The Dark Collide" to name a few.
 His latest signing to Specific Music is up and coming artist and songwriter, Dean Lewis.

 Robert is also the co-founder, along with Leonie Conley, of Australia's biggest songwriting camp, held annually in Sydney – 50 Songs in 5 Days.
 Specific Music's – '50 Songs in 5 Days', in partnership with APRA AMCOS, is an invitational songwriting camp for Australia's best songwriters and artists.
 Artists and writers to have taken part in the camp include Joel Little (Lorde), 5 Seconds of Summer, Jarryd James, Art Vs Science, Jessica Mauboy, Kim Churchill, Jon Hume from Evermore(band), Tina Arena, Bonnie Anderson, M-Phazes, Louis Schoorl, Lisa Mitchell, Penelope Austin, Reigan Derry, Julian Hamilton (The Presets), Erij J(Producer), The Thundamentals, Kavyen Temperley (Eskimo Joe) to name a few.
 2015 is the 4th year that 50 Songs in 5 Days will be running.
 Many songs cut and released from the camp, including Jai Waetford's ‘Get To Know You’, Taylor Henderson's ‘Burnt Letters’, Benny Tipene ‘Lonely’.
-The camp has discovered many new talented songwriters and helped create new songwriting and producing partnerships.